Methods and Benchmarks¶

 algorithm.
 These pointers differ from theongrid

 method in that they are calculated using the gradient.
-The edges are then refined by performing the hill climbing for each edge point in parallel.
+The edges are then refined by performing the true hill climbing for each edge point in parallel.
 The result is identical to the original method with speed comparable to theongrid

 method.